hashgraph/hedera-improvement-proposal/HIP/hip-10.md

 The specifiation is based on [0] which has served the Ethereum community well.
 A familiar standard adpated for HTS could accelerate the implementation and adoption of HTS NFTs.

-The choice for using the token "name" field to represent the URI that serves the metadata is primarily because the metadata standard includes a "name" field.
-See the "Open Issues" section for alternative choices.
+The choice for using the token "memo" field to represent the URI that serves the metadata is primarily because the intention of the memo is exactly for token metadata.

 ## Specification

 The exact method for implementing an NFT on HTS is outside the scope of this specificaiton.
 See [3] for an example.

-NFTs optionally specify a URI in the token "name" attribute.
+NFTs optionally specify a URI in the token "memo" attribute.
 This URI MAY link to data on the Hedera File Service, IPFS, a DID, AWS, or any other URI the issuer specifies.
 This URI references token metadata that MUST conform to the "NFT Metadat JSON Schema".
-This allows your NFTs to be interrogated for its name and for details about the assets which your NFTs represent.
+This allows your NFTs to be interrogated for its details about the assets which your NFTs represent.

 This is the "NFT Metadata JSON Schema" referenced above.